-Barrington Linoel ‘Barry’ Driscoll (December 15, 1926 – April 30, 2006) was a British painter, wildlife artist and sculptor.
-During the second world way, Driscoll moved to Shropshire where he often skipped school to roam the countryside with a sketchbook.
-After being serving in the army in 1947, he enrolled at St Martin’s School of Art in 1948 which led to a place at the Royal College of Art.
+Barrington Linoel ‘Barry’ Driscoll (December 15, 1926 – April 30, 2006) pictured with his wife Kiffi Bowerley.
+Driscoll was a British painter, wildlife artist, and sculptor.
+During the second world war, Driscoll moved to Shropshire where he often skipped school to roam the countryside with a sketchbook.
+After serving in the army during 1947 he enrolled at St Martin’s School of Art in 1948 which led to a place at the Royal College of Art.
 In 1960 he painted 3 large murals at London Zoo.
 Driscoll became an illustrator from the mid-1960s with his work regularly appearing in the national press.
 By 1982 he became a sculptor which he declared was easy when compared with painting.
-Driscoll passed away on the 30th April 2006 from cancer aged 79.
+Driscoll passed away on the 30th of April 2006 from cancer aged 79.

 Quote ref: ZT_0231_01 if you require press information regarding this image.